 CDF The item to be created - a CDF in this case.
 There are four required arguments that must follow.
 When a CDF is created (with CDFlib), the format, encoding, and majority default to values specified when your CDF distribution was built and installed.
+Consult was proposed for those defaults installed.
 Consult your system manager for these defaults.

-1 In previous releases of CDF, it was required that the current CDF be selected in each call to CDFlib.
+6 In previous releases of CDF, it was required that the current CDF be selected in each call to CDFlib.
 That requirement has been eliminated.
 The CDF library now maintains the current CDF from one call to the next of CDFlib.